venkys-io/Code-Blogs/Strings/Medium/LargestSubstringWithK/README.md

     // Main method for testing the function public static void main(String[] args) {
-        // Take input from the user
-        Scanner scanner = new Scanner(System.in);
+        // Take input string and k from the user Scanner scanner = new Scanner(System.in);
-        System.out.print("Enter the string: ");
         String string = scanner.nextLine();

-        System.out.print("Enter the value of k: ");
         int k = scanner.nextInt();

         // Print the result of the longestSubstring function